lukedoma1/Networking_Project/README.md

-Implemented Client and Server communications using c.
+Implemented Client and Server communications using c++.